Time Lords (First, Second, Third, Fourth, Fifth, Sixth, War, Tenth, Eleventh, Twelfth and Thirteenth Doctors)

-- Before they went off the rails, they at least had enough decency in "Genesis of the Daleks" to recognize that the Daleks being the sole dominant life-force in the Universe would be a very bad idea.
+- Before they went off the rails, they at least had enough decency in "Genesis of the Daleks" to recognize that the Daleks being the sole dominant life-form in the Universe would be a very bad idea.

-- In "School Reunion", the Krilitanes tried to crack the Skasis Paradigm and rebuild the universe in their own way.
+- In "School Reunion", the Krilitanes tried to crack the Skasis Paradigm and rebuild the universe in their own image.
 Even the Time Lords, as bad as they were, never actually tried to achieve this, probably because they knew it was a massive mistake.

-- Fantastic Caste System: The higher echelons of Time Lord Society appear to live in either the Capitol or Arcadia.
+- Fantastic Caste System: The higher echelons of Time Lord society appear to live in either the Capitol or Arcadia.
 Those who live in the Dry Lands, in Rassilon's words, "don't matter" whether they're even full Time Lords or not is up for debate.

 - Gender Bender: